Need a shot of espresso? Always.

 What to order: Caramel macchiato with an arequipe empanada (puff pastry stuffed with dulce de leche caramel and guava jelly), or a beef + potato empanada (puff pastry stuffed with seasoned ground beef and diced potatoes).

-What's unique: Espumomo has a wide selection of foods, including Dreyer's ice cream, acai bowls, empanadas and sandwiches.
+What's unique: Espumoso has a wide selection of foods, including Dreyer's ice cream, acai bowls, empanadas and sandwiches.
 We don't typically see that kind of variety at a at coffee shop.

-Espumoso Caffe has three locations: 408 N. Bishop Ave. (in Oak Cliff), 600 N. Pearl St. (in downtown Dallas) and 3417 Gaston Ave.(in Gaston Medical Office Building) Dallas. espumosocaffe.com.
+Espumoso Caffe has two locations: 408 N. Bishop Ave. (in Oak Cliff), and 3417 Gaston Ave.(in Gaston Medical Office Building) Dallas. espumosocaffe.com.

 Fiction Coffee (formerly Method Coffee)